 In Late 2010 Coda

-Honor has transformed yet again to it's latest roster.
+Honor transformed yet again.
 With Paul being the driving force and still holding down the Tenor, but now with Aaron Wilson singing Lead(who Paul met at the Great Lakes Harmony Brigade), Dave Montera singing Bass, and Ray Sturdy singing Baritone, both of whom Paul knew from the Detroit Oakland Chapter.

-We have been busy building our repertoire and has gigs performing
+We have been busy building our repertoire and have gigs performing

 at various social gatherings throughout